npg70/galbreath-old/sources/kintyre-families.md

 * Charolette MacMicharl G  "Carol", at 1951 age 21, b.
 1930, m.
 Derick R Thomson, d.
 2017 (Linn Cemetary Glasgow)

-    * Too recent to get records off Scotlands People (have to wait to 2030).
+    * QUESTION: Too recent to get records off Scotlands People (have to wait to 2030).
 Do we have any additional info on her parents?

 ---